 Ditch the Fish

-As part of our commitment to reducing waste, we are officially ditching the fish and removing single use plastic soy sauce containers across the Market.
+As part of our commitment to reducing waste, we have officially ditched the fish and removed single-use plastic soy sauce containers across the Market.

 It might seem like a small change, but these little plastics create a big environmental problem.
 Because of their size and material, they cannot be recycled through standard systems and often end up in landfill or in our waterways.

-- Or simply enjoying soy sauce at home or at work
+- simply enjoying soy sauce at home or work when taking away.

-This initiative is part of our Environmental Sustainability Strategy 2023 to 2027, which sets out clear targets to reduce waste, minimise single use plastics and improve how resources are used across the Market.
+This initiative forms part of our 2023-27 Environmental Sustainability Strategy, which sets out clear targets to reduce waste, minimise single-use plastics, protect our local waterways and improve how resources are used across the Market.

-We are also proud to support programs like Shuck Don’t Chuck, where oyster shells from the Market are recycled and returned to Port Phillip Bay to help rebuild vital shellfish reefs.
-You can learn more about the program via the link below.
+South Melbourne Market are proud to partner with The Nature Conservancy's Shuck Don’t Chuck program, where oyster shells from the Market are recycled and returned to Port Phillip Bay to help restore vital shellfish reefs.
+The Ditch the Fish initiative will directly improve this program, by eliminating the leading contaminant of our shells onsite.

 It is all about rethinking waste, from removing unnecessary plastics to giving materials a second life.